Secret of Mana: Music

-Re-releases
+Release

+Secret of Mana was announced as being released in July 1993 as recently as that April, marketed as a "Party Action RPG", before eventually being released in August instead for the Japanese market.
+In South Korea, it was released the same month in August 1993.
+The English translation for Secret of Mana was completed in only 30 days, mere weeks after the Japanese release, and the North American localization was initially advertised as Final Fantasy Adventure 2.
+Critics have suggested that the translation was done hastily so that the game could be released in North America for the 1993 holiday season.
+According to translator Ted Woolsey, a large portion of the game's script was cut out in the English localization due to space limitations.
+To display text on the main gameplay screen, the English translation uses a fixed-width font, which limits the amount of space available to display text.
+Woolsey was unhappy that he had to trim conversations to their bare essentials and that he had so little time for translation, commenting that it "nearly killed me".
+The script was difficult to translate as it was presented to Woolsey in disordered groups of text, like "shuffling a novel".
+Other localizations were done in German and French.
+The Japanese release only named the three protagonists in the manual, while Western versions omitted the characters' names until the enhanced port on the iOS.
+The game released in Europe on November 25, 1994.

 In 1999, Square announced they would be porting Secret of Mana to Bandai's handheld system WonderSwan Color as one of nine planned games for the system.
 No such port was ever released.
+The game was released on Virtual Console on the Wii in 2008 and on Wii U, only in Japan, in 2013.
 A mobile phone port of Secret of Mana was released on October 26, 2009.
 A port of the game for iOS was revealed at E3 2010, and released on Apple's App Store on December 21, 2010.
 The port fixed several bugs, and the English script was both edited and retranslated from the original Japanese.
 The enhanced port from the iOS version was released on Android devices in 2014.
-A port for the Nintendo Switch was released with ports of Final Fantasy Adventure and Seiken Densetsu 3 as part of the Collection of Mana on June 1, 2017, in Japan, and June 11, 2019 in North America.
+A port for the Nintendo Switch was released with ports of Final Fantasy Adventure and Trials of Mana as part of the Collection of Mana on June 1, 2017, in Japan, and June 11, 2019 in the rest of the world.
 The game was released as one of the games included on the Super NES Classic Edition on September 29, 2017.

-In August 2017, a 3D remake of the game was announced for PlayStation 4, PlayStation Vita, and Windows and was released on February 15, 2018.
-The remake was developed by Q Studios for Square Enix.